modxorg/Docs/en/extending-modx/custom-users.md

 #### Simple Example

-The simplest example we could imagine is that we want to add a single extra attribute to the user data – so in the database, this would mean we have a separate table with 2 columns: one for the foreign key relation back to the **modx\_users** table, and the other column containing our new "extra" attribute, e.g. a _fackbook\_url_:
+The simplest example we could imagine is that we want to add a single extra attribute to the user data – so in the database, this would mean we have a separate table with 2 columns: one for the foreign key relation back to the **modx\_users** table, and the other column containing our new "extra" attribute, e.g. a _facebook\_url_:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>